commentary Romans 9

 29 And as Esaias said before, Except the Lord of Sabaoth had left us a seed, we had been as Sodoma, and been made like unto Gomorrha.

 Yet, thanks to God, a very small remnant (Is 1:9) escaped from the house of Jacob (Is 10:20) to become the Messiah’s New Covenant people.
-A time of great trouble shook the nation of Judah and thoroughly purged it.
+A time of great trouble shook the nation of Judah and left it thoroughly purged.
 The honorable and willing were delivered, and the rest were scattered throughout the nations even to the present day (Eze 5:12-15).
-The end of this Age will see a similar great purging and deliverance of the people of God (Dan 12:1-3).
+The end of this Age will see a similar great purging and deliverance of the true Israel of God (Dan 12:1-3).

 30 What shall we say then?
 That the Gentiles, which followed not after righteousness, have attained to righteousness, even the righteousness which is of faith.
 31 But Israel, which followed after the law of righteousness, hath not attained to the law of righteousness.

 Until the coming of Christ, the Gentiles were aliens and strangers from the Law and the Covenant, and without God in the world (Eph 2:12).
-Nevertheless, without seeking for it (Rom 10:20) they received the righteousness of faith (Rom 4:13) as the spiritual children of Abraham.
+They were cruel, wicked idol-worshipers.
+Very few were interested in seeking God.
+Nevertheless, without seeking for it (Rom 10:20) and apart from works (obviously), God chose them to also be recipients of the righteousness which is of faith by becoming equally children of Abraham through adoption.
 Israel after the flesh meanwhile, was so engrossed in following their Law of righteousness that they missed their King of Righteousness (Is 32:1; Heb 7:2).

 What shall we say then?
 The Greek phrase occurs six times in the book of Romans, but nowhere else in the Scriptures.
 It marks the beginning of a new point, a step forward in the argument for the New Covenant people of God.
 And the ransomed of the Lord shall return, and come to Zion with songs and everlasting joy upon their heads: they shall obtain joy and gladness, and sorrow and sighing shall flee away (Is 35:10).